phoenixrider12/visual_failure_mitigation/README.md

 Code for our paper "Detecting and Mitigating System-Level Anomalies of Vision-Based Controllers"

 # Citation
+If you find our work useful for your research, please cite:
 ```
 @article{gupta2023detecting,
   title={Detecting and Mitigating System-Level Anomalies of Vision-Based Controllers},